rewired-conference/kristinarapuano.github.io/_pages/publications.md

 ## Genetic risk for obesity predicts nucleus accumbens size and responsivity to real-world food cues

 Rapuano, K.M., Zieselman, A.L., Kelley, W.M., Sargent, J.D., Heatherton, T.F., Gilbert-Diamond, D. (2016).
 Genetic risk for obesity predicts nucleus accumbens size and responsivity to real-world food cues.
-Proceedings of the National Academy of Sciences 114 (1), 160-165. [[PDF]](https://kristinarapuano.github.io/files/GilbertDiamondetal_2017_IJO.pdf)
+Proceedings of the National Academy of Sciences 114 (1), 160-165. <a class="third" href="#">[[PDF]](https://kristinarapuano.github.io/files/GilbertDiamondetal_2017_IJO.pdf)</a>

 ## Television food advertisement exposure and FTO genotype in relation to excess consumption in children